Positive changes in your relationship when your child has additional needs

 When to get help to support your relationship

-Learning about your child’s diagnosis and working through the challenges of parenting a child with disability can trigger feelings of grief for both you and your partner.
+Learning about your child’s diagnosis and working through the challenges of parenting a child with additional needs can trigger feelings of grief for both you and your partner.

-It can take time to understand your child’s diagnosis and process your feelings about your child’s disability.
+It can take time to understand your child’s diagnosis and process your feelings about your child’s additional needs.
 You might go through a lot of different feelings – despair, guilt, denial, depression and eventually acceptance.
-This cycle doesn’t always follow a clear pattern, and you might feel all of these emotions at various times.
+These feelings don’t always follow a clear pattern, and you might feel all of these emotions at various times.